 We’ll eat tasty hot meals for breakfast and dinner, and this will also be your opportunity to get hands-on practice using a variety of camping stoves.
 The group will share in cooking and cleanup responsibilities, and you'll be on meal duty and dish duty at least once.

 For on-trail lunches lunch, we'll have picnic-style food that's easy to pack and carry (think PB&Js, apples, bars, nuts, dried fruit, and jerky for meat eaters) but if you’ve got any favorite trail treats, feel free to bring them.

-- Optional: hiking poles (esp. if you have knee issues), small pillow, earplugs, comfy shoes for hanging out at our campsite, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer
+Optional: hiking poles (esp. if you have knee issues), small pillow, earplugs, camera, bandana or Buff to keep sun off your neck, small bottle hand sanitizer

 Items in bold will be provided for those women who indicated they needed them during registration.

 SHARED ITEMS, PROVIDED BY TRAIL MAVENS: Tents, lanterns, food and wine, stoves, fuel, cookware, camp chairs, utensils, firewood and basic First Aid.

 This trip is a great opportunity to practice your minimalist packing skills!
 We recommend the following: